r3leaf-earth/read-netcdf/README.md

-# read-cordex-netcdf
+# read-netcdf
-This is a parser for netcdf-files that store climate projection data (long term forecasts).
+This is a parser for netcdf-files that store climate projection data (long term forecasts) for Europe.
+It currently supports .nc-files from CORDEX climate models regarding the variable 'tas' (average daily temperature) and .nc-files from a "Heatwaves" dataset and a "Temperature Statistics dataset"

 The script 'read_tas.py' reads from a netCDF file which belongs to climate models CORDEX.
 The variable read is the daily mean temperature 2m above the ground level, short 'tas'.